Exact computation of the CDF of the Euclidean distance between a point and a random variable uniformly distributed in disks, balls, or polyhedrons and application to PSHA: Overview of the four steps of PSHA

 Setting $\tilde N_t=\sum_{i=1}^{\mathcal{N}} \tilde N_{t i}$, the expectation of $\tilde N_t$ which is the mean number of earthquakes causing a PGA greater than $A^*$ at $P$ over the next $t$ years, can be expressed as

 Using this relation and \eqref{probinterest}, the probability of event $E_t(A^*, P)$ can be rewritten

 with $\lambda_t(A^*, P)$ given by \eqref{formlambdatA}.

 It remains to explain how the probability $p_i$ of event $\eqref{formulapi}$ is computed.
-This computation is based on a ground motion prediction model (step (iv) above) which is a regression equation representing the Peak Ground Acceleration induced by an earthquake of magnitude $M$ at distance $D$ of its epicenter.
+This computation is based on a ground motion prediction model (step (iv) above) which is a regression equation representing the PGA induced by an earthquake of magnitude $M$ at distance $D$ of its epicenter.
 This relation takes the form

 In this relation, $\overline{\ln PGA}(M, D, \theta)$ (resp. $\sigma(M, D, \theta)$) is the conditional mean (resp. standard deviation) of $\ln PGA$ given the magnitude $M$ and distance $D$ to the epicenter while $\varepsilon$ is a standard Gaussian random variable.
-We see that the Peak Ground Acceleration depends on the magnitude, the distance to the epicenter and other parameters, generally referred to as $\theta$ (such as the ground conditions).
+We see that the PGA depends on the magnitude, the distance to the epicenter and other parameters, generally referred to as $\theta$ (such as the ground conditions).
 More precisely, the mean $\overline{\ln PGA}(M, D, \theta)$ should increase with $M$ (the higher the magnitude, the higher the PGA) and decrease with $D$ (the larger the distance, the lower the PGA).
 As an example, the ground motion prediction model in \cite{cornell} is of the form

 which amounts to take $\overline{\ln PGA}(M, D, \theta)=0.152 + 0.859M - 1.803\ln (D+25)$ and $ \sigma(M, D, \theta)=0.57$.

 The density $f_{M_i}(\cdot)$ used for the distribution of the magnitude of the earthquakes of zone $i$ depends on the history of the magnitudes of the earthquakes of that zone.
 For a large number of seismic zones, the density proposed by Gutenberg and Richter \cite{gutenbergrichter} has shown appropriate.
 It is of the form